Cool Currencies – Atom (Astro Boy) CurrencyOctober 4, 2019

 My name is Jana and I recently started volunteering with Bristol Pound.
-I moved to Bristol from Essen, the second largest city of the largest urban area in Germany, Ruhr.
+I moved to Bristol from Bochum, a city in the largest urban area in Germany, Ruhr.
 In this blog, I’ll tell you what led me here and why I decided to come to Bristol and work with Bristol Pound.

 Whilst studying ‘Sustainable Development’ with an economic focus, I wrote a term paper about two elements of currency: our current monetary system, or ‘Fiat money’, and local currencies as an addition to this system.
 I examined whether local currencies have the potential to make our economies more sustainable, resilient, and inclusive.

 Since the topic of local currencies really piqued my interest, I decided to volunteer with Bristol Pound to gain some first-hand practical insights into how it works.
-And so, here I am, working 30 hours per week with Bristol Pound until the end of May 2020.
+And so, here I am, working 35 hours per week with Bristol Pound until May 2020.
 Not only do I hope to learn a lot about local currencies and their ability to shape a city’s economy in a sustainable way, but I also hope to contribute to Bristol Pound’s success while working here.

-After having finished my volunteering, I am planning to do a Masters programme called ‘Pluralist Economics’ at the University of Siegen in Germany.
-During this study, I expect to learn more about alternative economic systems and how they could help change the economies of the future.
+After having finished my volunteering, I am planning to do a Masters programme to learn more about alternative economic systems and how they could help change the economies of the future.
 I believe that my experience with Bristol Pound will be a perfect preparation for this.

 Although I moved here only three weeks ago, I have already learned a lot.
 Besides my daily roles like taking care of our emails, I am also responsible for creating web pages for our premium members, helping to organise the Christmas Gift Fair and developing a Bristol Pound magazine.
 The job is fun and I recommend it to everyone who has some spare time and wants to support Bristol Pound in any way.